top of page

 • Here at Greene Textile our stock items are the most popular styles that we manufacture.
 We decided to start a stock program so small business' can have access to fabric at wholesale pricing.
 As wells as a new business' who is interested in us but would like to try a few different styles.
 All of our stock we sell at a minimum of 1 roll in PFD as is.
 Most of these styles we replenish once out.
 Every once in a while we will have a "limited stock item" which means we do not restock this style regularly or it is only a stock item while supplies last such as; thermals, black or white fabric etc. All stock styles can be ordered as production as well.

 • We define our production minimums as how much of that fabric you need to order.
-They will range from 800-1000 yards per style.
+They will range from 800-1200 yards or 20 rolls per style.
 You must meet production minimums in order to move forward with dye and printing minimums.
 For most of our styles listed under "Popular" we are able to work with you to lower those minimums.

-• Dye minimums: 800 yards per color.
+• Dye minimums: 800-1000 yards per color.
 You can have 1 base and the standard rib.
-EX:600 yards of either French Terry, Waffle, Jersey and 200 yards of match rib.
-For any of our styles listed under "Popular" you have the option to do 1,000 yards per color but the opportunity to pick 3 styles EX: 400 French Terry 400 thermal 200 rib.
+EX:800 yards of either French Terry, Waffle, Jersey and 200 yards of match rib.
+For any of our styles listed under "Popular" you have the option to do two or more colors 1,200 yards per color but the opportunity to pick 2 styles + rib EX: 600 French Terry 600 Jersey 200 rib.

 Weight of fabric